Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Methods

-The acceleration of the short GRB jet can be driven by two mechanisms: thermal acceleration driven by neutrino heating from the accretion disk or proto-neutron star \citep{Meszaros1993, Piran1999} or magnetic acceleration driven by the Poynting-flux launched from the central BH or neutron star \citep{Granot2011, Gao2015}.
-The former is relevant for a hot fireball that accelerates the jet rapidly while the latter is relevant for a Poynting-flux dominated outflow that accelerates the jet rapidly to fast magnetosonic speed ($\gamma\sim(1+\sigma_{\rm j,0})^{1/3}$, where $\sigma_{\rm j, 0}$ is the magnetization of the jet in the inner boundary) and then keeps slowly accelerating the jet to the terminal Lorentz factor at the coasting radius due to significant magnetic dissipation or impulsive acceleration due to a magnetic pressure gradient within the pulse.
-In order to include both mechanisms, the jet in our simulations is assumed to be hot and Poynting-flux dominated with isotropic luminosity $L_{\rm j}=5\times10^{51}$ erg/s, terminal Lorentz factor $\gamma_\infty=300$ and initial magnetization $\sigma_{\rm j,0}= 5$ (We do not use a practical very high $\sigma$ for lower numerical noises).
+The acceleration of the short GRB jet can be driven by two mechanisms: thermal acceleration driven by neutrino heating from the accretion disk or proto-neutron star \citep{Meszaros1993, Piran1999} or magnetic acceleration driven by the Poynting-flux launched from the central BH or neutron star \citep{Granot2011}.
+Realistically, the GRB jet composition is likely ``hybrid'' that includes both components \citep{Gao2015}.
+The former is relevant for a hot fireball that accelerates the jet rapidly while the latter is relevant for a Poynting-flux dominated outflow that accelerates the jet rapidly to fast magnetosonic speed ($\gamma\sim(1+\sigma_{\rm j,0})^{1/3}$, where $\sigma_{\rm j, 0}$ is the magnetization of the jet in the inner boundary { defined below in Equation~\ref{eq:sigma_j}}) and then keeps slowly accelerating the jet to the terminal Lorentz factor at the coasting radius due to significant magnetic dissipation or impulsive acceleration due to a magnetic pressure gradient within the pulse.
+In order to include both mechanisms, the jet in our simulations is assumed to be hot and Poynting-flux dominated with isotropic luminosity $L_{\rm j}=5\times10^{51}$ erg/s, terminal Lorentz factor $\gamma_\infty=300$ and initial magnetization $\sigma_{\rm j,0}= 5$\footnote{{ Practically, we do not use a very high $\sigma$ to ensure lower numerical noises.
+As the value of $\sigma$ becomes extremely high, the gas pressure constitutes only a very small fraction of the total pressure, which includes both gas and magnetic pressures.
+In most MHD (magnetohydrodynamics) codes, the gas pressure must be derived from the total pressure based on the magnetic field calculated at each step.
+A higher $\sigma$ results in a lower proportion of gas pressure within the total pressure, leading to significant numerical errors when deriving the gas pressure.
+Extremely high values of $\sigma$ may also cause negative gas pressure due to numerical inconsistencies between the calculated total pressure and magnetic field strength.}}.
 The boundary conditions\footnote{Note that $\rho$ and $p$ are written in the co-moving frame and $B$ is written in the lab frame.} for the jet injection ($\theta<\theta_j$) are \citep{Geng2019}